smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

-## Moeing Chain: a Bitcoin Cash Sidechain with EVM & Web3 Compatibility
+## Smart Bitcoin Cash: a Bitcoin Cash Sidechain with EVM & Web3 Compatibility

 ### Abstract

 While Bitcoin Cash aims to provide a decentralized, high-throughput, low-cost, and easy-to-use infrastructure for cryptocurrency; any changes to the mainnet require a high level of consensus, which hinders the trial-and-error process.

-So, we decided to develop Moeing chain - a sidechain for Bitcoin Cash with an aim to explore new ideas and unlock possibilities.
+So, we decided to develop Smart Bitcoin Cash - a sidechain for Bitcoin Cash with an aim to explore new ideas and unlock possibilities.
 It will be compatible with Ethereum's EVM and Web3 API, for they are the de facto standards for blockchain DApps nowadays.

 Ethereum is solving the issues related to low-throughput and high-cost by switching to ETH2.0, which, as we all know, still requires years of development to finish.
-Moeing chain attempts to tackle these issues differently, by optimizing the implementation of EVM and Web3 at a low-level in order to fully leverage the potential of hardware, especially its inherent parallelism.
-We believe that Moeing chain will provide the same benefits of ETH2.0 in a much shorter time.
+Smart Bitcoin Cash attempts to tackle these issues differently, by optimizing the implementation of EVM and Web3 at a low-level in order to fully leverage the potential of hardware, especially its inherent parallelism.
+We believe that Smart Bitcoin Cash will provide the same benefits of ETH2.0 in a much shorter time.

 ### Motivation